201hnguyen/arkanoidgame/README.md

-game
+Arkanoid/Breakout Game Implentation
 ====

-This project implements the game of Breakout.
+This project implements the game of Breakout/Arkanoid, and is completed as part of my Fall 2019 Advanced Software Design & Implementation class at Duke.

 Name: Ha Nguyen